BlueModsYT/BlueMods-AntiCheat/README.md

 ### [?] authorized note
 if you see some type of bugs from the addon/anticheat you should go to our discord server for help and fixing it

-### [⚠️] Does AntiCheat is Safe?
-yes, we do not use any virus or logs for movements on device's.

-### [⚠️] Does AntiCheat had Backdoor Access?
-no, we don't use backdoor or accessing to your world/realm/server or controlling.

 - if none of the questions is on your mind then ask us on discord.

 - https://bluemods.neocities.org